 Therefore, you can go to prison for mortgage fraud, although it is unlikely that you will receive the maximum sentence.
 In certain circumstances, the judge may even consider that a suspended sentence is appropriate.
 This means that you serve your sentence in the community, rather than in custody.
 If you breach the terms of the suspended sentence order – for example, by committing another criminal offence – you will be sent straight to prison.

-Ancillary orders and other consequences
+Ancillary orders and other consequences of mortgage fraud

 Along with a prison sentence, the judge has the option of issuing certain court orders.
 These are known as ancillary orders.
 This might include: